Matthew 19

 Jesus had been teaching about permanency in marriage is the most important thing, they ask, why did Moses talk about divorce?
 Why did he talk about this certificate, this legal, official thing of divorce?

+Jesus will have an answer for this argument in just a moment, but let’s think about what’s behind the words of the Pharisees.
 The Pharisees didn’t practice divorce, rabbis were discouraged, as I mentioned earlier, but as a general rule people in the first century, including the Pharisees, did practice the putting away of their wives.

 Their rationale was based on Deuteronomy 24:1-4.
 That is the only place in the Law of Moses that speaks of divorce, let’s go for a moment to Deuteronomy 24 and find out what Moses said.

 Mistranslation

-There is a great misunderstanding, the Pharisees misunderstood it and that misunderstanding continues even today.
+There is a great misunderstanding, the Pharisees misunderstood it, and that misunderstanding continues even today.
 If you have the King James translation of the Bible, you will find that it’s had a mistranslation.
 In fact, its mistranslation is so bad that it leads to a misunderstanding of the passage altogether.

-Now the problem here comes in the fact that the word ‘then’ which occurs in Deuteronomy 24:1 in the King James translation doesn’t occur in the Hebrew text.
+Now the problem here comes in the fact that the word ‘then’ which occurs in Deuteronomy 24:1, in the King James translation doesn’t occur in the Hebrew text.

-In the New International Version, the New American Standard Version and perhaps in others, it’s correctly translated in this passage.
+In the New International Version, the New American Standard Version and perhaps in others, it’s correctly translated in Deuteronomy 24:1.
 So, if you aren’t using the N.I.V. or the N.A.S.V. or a translation that has correctly translated this passage, read very carefully at these four verses together.
+Moses is speaking to the people.
+In fact, this is the only place where he gives them insight in regard to this situation of divorce and remarriage.

 Now notice the King James Version has this saying, ‘If a man marries and if he becomes displeased with his wife, THEN let him give her a bill of divorcement’, but that’s not what Moses said.
 Deuteronomy 24:1-2 are written without any comment, without any editorialising, without any approval or disapproval.